SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 draws upon for his plot.
 It is the idea that humans are puny, insignificant and un-special.

 I actually find this laughable.
-But understandable, And so also a crux.
+But understandable.
+And so also a crux.
 I'll try to explain.

 Firstly the capacity we have to see ourselves as either special or insignificant is pretty significant.
 It's not a paradox, since the "out" is clearly that we are special.
 Any creature that gains sentient subjective consciousness knows it is special, and it is ignorance of physics to fail to see this.
-People who think humans are just highly evolved apes are missing everything... shall I be fair and say they are missing nearly everything.
+People who think humans are just highly evolved apes are missing... everything... or shall I be fair and say they are missing nearly everything.

 Secondly, I take the Copernican Principle seriously: this is the idea that it's not a good idea to think you are the centre of the universe.
 Clearly